reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 ---
 title: Clean Architecture Boundaries with Spring Boot and ArchUnit
 categories: [spring-boot]
-date: 2020-02-03 05:00:00 +1100
+date: 2020-03-14 05:00:00 +1100
-modified: 2020-02-03 05:00:00 +1100
+modified: 2020-03-14 05:00:00 +1100
 author: default
-excerpt: ""
+excerpt: "How can we avoid the dreaded Big Ball of Mud when developing software?
+This article gives an opinionated approach using packages and ArchUnit together with Spring to enforce clean boundaries between software components."
 image:
   auto: 0065-boundary
 ---

-When we're building software, we want to build for "-ilities": understandability, maintainability, extensibility, and - trending right now - decomposibility (so we can decompose a monolith into microservices if the need arises).
+When we're building software, we want to build for "-ilities": understandability, maintainability, extensibility, and - trending right now - decomposability (so we can decompose a monolith into microservices if the need arises).
 Add your favorite "-ility" to that list.

-Most - perhaps even all - of those "ilities" go hand in hand with clean dependencies between components.
+**Most - perhaps even all - of those "-ilities" go hand in hand with clean dependencies between components.**

 If a component depends on all other components, we don't know what side effects changes to one component will have, making the codebase hard to maintain and even harder to extend and decompose.

-Over time, many codebases deteriorate.
+Over time, the component boundaries in a codebase tend to deteriorate.
 Bad dependencies creep in and make it harder to work with the code.
 This has all kinds of bad effects.
-But most notably, development gets slower.
+Most notably, development gets slower.

-How can we protect our codebase from unwanted dependencies?
-With careful design and persistent enforcement of component boundaries.
-This article shows a set of practices that help in both regards when working with Spring Boot.
+How can we protect our codebase from unwanted dependencies? **With careful design and persistent enforcement of component boundaries.** This article shows a set of practices that help in both regards when working with Spring Boot.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/boundaries" %}

-## Restricting Visibility to Package-Private
+## Package-Private Visibility

 What helps with enforcing component boundaries?
 Reducing visibility.

-If we use package-private visibility on "internal" classes, only classes in the same package can have access.
-This makes it harder to add unwanted dependencies from outside of the package.
+If we use package-private visibility on "internal" classes, only classes in the same package have access. **This makes it harder to add unwanted dependencies from outside of the package.**

-So, just put all classes of a component into the same package and make only those classes public that are needed by the outside.
+So, just put all classes of a component into the same package and make only those classes public that we need outside of the component.
 Problem solved?

 Not in my opinion.